luapower/website/www/md/faq.md

 for the moments where I would find myself losing the bet with the CPU, so I wasn't that worried about speed.
-And then came LuaJIT, and later on, LuaJIT2 and the ffi, and I started [playing around][winapi] with it one night, and from there, things got out of hand.
+And then came LuaJIT, and later on, LuaJIT2 and the ffi, and I started [playing around][winapi] with it one night, and from there, things got out of hand, and after 2 years of on-and-off module writing, luapower was born.

 [great apps]: http://www.youtube.com/watch?v=yJDv-zdhzMY

-## How can I get help?

-The best way to get help is to go to the [luapower forum](http://luapower.org), which incidentally, is also the place where you can share your plans for world domination.
-Any discussion is welcome here, there's no such thing as a stupid question.

-## How can I help?

-Two ways: 1. go on the [forum](http://luapower.org) _now_ and tell us your luapower love/hate story, and 2. make a luapower package and share it with the world.
+## Where are you going with this?

+My goal is to create a cross-platform environment for creating the next generation of desktop apps that run closest-to-identically on every platform, with pixel-perfect vector-graphics including text shaping and rendering, complex interactivity beyond standard widget systems, peer-to-peer communication, full usage of processes and threads, live self-updating, and access to webcams and microphones and at the minimum.